 Step Three To Creating A Killer Fashion Portfolio

 As a fashion industry veteran I have seen a lot of fashion portfolios over the years; both good and bad.
-One of the main things that separates a good portfolio from a bad one is focus of the concept, or lack there of.
+One of the main things that separate a good portfolio from a bad one is the focus of the concept or lack thereof.
 You HAVE to show a concise focused point of view!
-If your ideas are not clearly conveyed to your audience you will appear scatter and unsure of yourself.
+If your ideas are not clearly conveyed to your audience you will appear scattered and unsure of yourself.

 Now you are ready to get down to work and really start designing your portfolio collection.
 You probably have a lot of ideas.
 You are hopefully super inspired, and you are starting to get a vision in your mind of what this collection will look like.
 Before you move on though you need to start making a few decisions.